BOOST: Microgrid Sizing using Ordinal Optimization: Ordinal Optimization (OO)

 \section{Ordinal Optimization (OO)}

-Problem \eqref{eq:LP} finds the minimal operational cost of the system \textit{given} the sizes of the battery and PV systems.
-Since we are interested in the \textit{optimal} sizes of the battery and PV systems, we can, in theory, solve the MILP in \eqref{eq:MILP} for all possible combinations of ($E_{\text{B}}, \text{PV}_{\text{size}})$.
-However, given the large number of such combinations and the fact that MILPs are NP-hard problems, determining the optimal size may take a very long time.
-To accelerate the process, we can instead solve the approximate LP in \eqref{eq:LP}, and we are guaranteed that such an approximation is tolerable by the following proposition:
+Problem \eqref{eq:LP} finds the minimal operational cost of the system \emph{given} fixed battery and PV sizes.
+Since we are interested in the \emph{optimal} sizes of the battery and PV systems, we could in principle solve the accurate MILP in \eqref{eq:MILP} for every possible combination $(E_{\text{B}}, \text{PV}_{\text{size}})$.
+However, given the large number of such combinations and the fact that MILPs are NP-hard, exhaustive accurate evaluation can be expensive.
+To accelerate the process, we instead screen designs using the approximate LP in \eqref{eq:LP}.
+The central premise is summarized by the following proposition, consistent with the classical OO viewpoint that order information can be substantially cheaper to obtain than exact value information \cite{Ho2000,Ho2007,Jia2006}.

 \begin{proposition} Order is robust with respect to estimation noise. \end{proposition}